Flammen (Schulhoff): Act 2

 Doomed to desperately repeating the cycle of his life over and over again, Don Juan enters the same darkened house where the opera began, accompanied by the same solo flute, to seduce yet another victim.
-La Morte and the Shadows lurk in the darkness singing, with the final words of the opera given to La Morte: "Salvation is so distant—again".
+La Morte knocks on the door as before and falls to his knees, desperately hoping for his salvation.
+Again, only ecstatic moaning is heard from within.
+The final words of the opera given to ebbing La Morte: "What would bring us salvation is still so distant, so distant".

 Recordings

 The world premiere recording of Flammen was recorded in 1994 at the Jesus-Christus-Kirche Dahlem in Berlin by the Deutsches Symphonie-Orchester Berlin and the Berlin RIAS Kammerchor conducted by John Mauceri and released by Decca Records in 1995 as part of its Entartete Musik series.
 The principal singers were: Kurt Westi (Don Juan), Jane Eaglen (Donna Anna/Nun/Marguerite/Woman), Iris Vermillion (La Morte), Johann-Werner Prein (Commendatore), and Gerd Wolf (Arlecchino).